iree-org/iree/docs/website/docs/reference/glossary.md

 [Multi Level Intermediate Representation](https://mlir.llvm.org/) is the compiler framework that IREE is built around.
-Beyond the tooling this includes a set of common dialects and transformations that IREE utilizes for it's code generation system.
+Beyond the tooling this includes a set of common dialects and transformations that IREE utilizes for its code generation system.

-For general discussion on MLIR see the projects [discourse](https://discourse.llvm.org/c/mlir/31) group.
+For general discussion on MLIR see the project's [discourse](https://discourse.llvm.org/c/mlir/31) group.

 ## LinAlg